-Ding Jiaxi is the husband of our church member, Sophie Luo who lives and works in the US.
-He is father to their daughter Caroline, who was a member of our youth group before she began college.
+Ding Jiaxi is the husband of Sophie Luo, a long-time member of our church who lives and works in the US.
 Jiaxi remained in China to pursue his peaceful work for increased human rights.

 On December 26, 2019, he was taken into custody by the Chinese police while attending a peaceful and legal dinner party.
 They did not have an arrest warrant.
 He was held for over a year in an undisclosed location without access to legal representation, and subjected to torture.
 In January of 2021, he was finally allowed to talk with his lawyer.
 China Change reported the contents of that meeting in which Jiaxi describes the horror of that year: Prominent Human Rights Activist Ding Jiaxi Tells Lawyer Details of Torture Throughout His Year in Custody